fleet-sdk/docs/docs/transaction-building.md

   .payFee("1100000"); // [!code focus]
 ```

-Alternatively, you can use the `payMinFee()` method to add the min recommended miner fee amount, which is `1100000 nanoergs` or `0.0011 ERG`.
+Alternatively, you can use the `payMinFee()` method to add the min recommended miner fee amount, which currently is `1100000 nanoergs` or `0.0011 ERG`.

 <!-- prettier-ignore -->
 ```ts